cactuspainter3000/TestCaseEditorApp_repo2/ARCHITECTURAL_GUIDELINES.md

 - ✅ Infrastructure concern (logging, persistence, UI coordination)
 - ✅ Generic conversion or helper logic

+**Keep as Private Methods in ViewModel If:**
+- ✅ Simple formatting or validation specific to that ViewModel
+- ✅ One-off calculations or transformations
+- ✅ Event handlers and UI state management
+- ✅ Not reusable outside the specific ViewModel context

+**Extract as Domain Helper Class If:**
+- ✅ Complex logic that could be unit tested independently
+- ✅ Reusable across multiple ViewModels in the same domain
+- ✅ Pure functions without ViewModel state dependencies
+- ✅ Complex algorithms or data transformations

 **Examples:**
 ```csharp
 // ✅ Domain-specific → TestCaseGeneration/Services/